TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/CoreSupport/Permissions/Index.rst

 You can restrict backend users and groups to edit records only in specific languages.
-The permissions are enforced over all tables by checking the language defined in the :rec:`"languageField" of the table <core-support-tca-languagefield>`.
+The permissions are enforced over all tables by checking the language defined in the :ref:`"languageField" of the table <core-support-tca-languagefield>`.
 The "Limit to languages" setting is found in the "Access Lists" tab:

 .. figure:: ../../Images/CoreSupportLimitToLanguages.png